-To measure distances accurately, the instrument must be properly adjusted and focused on the target.
+To measure distances accurately, the total station must be properly adjusted and focused on the target.

-- To adjust the diopter, aim the telescope at a blank area, such as the sky or a piece of paper.
-Looking through the telescope, rotate the diopter ring (small ring at the end of the eyepiece) until the reticle crosshairs are in sharp focus. - To check for parallax, aim the telescope at the target image.
-Rotate the focusing ring (large ring between the eyepiece and the telescope body) until the target image is in sharp focus on the reticle crosshairs.
-Move your eye vertically and laterally to check whether the target image moves relative to the reticle crosshairs.
-Readjust the diopter if relative movement is detected.
+- To bring the telescope crosshairs into sharp focus, aim the telescope at a blank area, such as a piece of paper.
+Look through the telescope and adjust the smaller knurled ring of the eyepiece until the crosshairs are in sharp focus. - To check for parallax, sight the telescope at the target image.
+Rotate the focusing ring (largest ring between the eyepiece and the telescope body) to bring the target image into sharp focus on the crosshairs.
+Move your eye vertically and laterally to see if the target image moves relative to the crosshairs.
+Readjust the eyepiece if relative movement is detected.